isomerpages/moe-haisingcatholic/_join-hsc/DSA CRITERIA.md

 *   The student must obtain at least a 'Very Good' conduct grade with relevant leadership skills during the last two years in Primary School Education.

 Find out more about our Floorball team&nbsp;[here.](https://staging.d2qbslbi9g4bi3.amplifyapp.com/hsc-experience/Co-Curriculum/floorball/permalink/)

+Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.

+The selection interview for the shortlisted candidates will be from 26 June to 11 September 2023.